The Poem Is You: 60 Contemporary American Poems and How to Read Them

 Brock-Broido appropriates – one might say with a vengeance – the slur that poetry, or her kind of poetry, is good only for teenage girls and old ladies: such people are just as important as the kinds of people (able-bodied adult men) who do not appear.
 Dwarves are important too, and they can have sex – they are “promiscuous,” which also means that they don’t hide.

 Initially, this may seem funny because Burt is so serious.
 But then the passage turns back on those “able-bodied adult men” who consider people who have a different shape or different inclinations from them as “funny,” or, in the context of poetry, not worthy of serious verse.
-Burt is waiting up ahead for readers to realize how they can, unbeknownst to themselves, approach a poem ideologically from a position of social power or prestige; he also shows here how poetry that seemed at first so eccentric in its means was never far from substantive issues.
+Burt is waiting up ahead for readers to realize how they can, unbeknownst to themselves, approach a poem ideologically from a position of social power or prestige; they also show here how poetry that seemed at first so eccentric in its means was never far from substantive issues.

-At one point he remarks that “‘American Poetry,’ now as in 1980 and 1960 and 1920, makes sense as a durable category for teachers and students and for readers and writers, since most American poets are closely related, in their influences and in the language they use, to other American poets.”
-He goes on to refer to poets whose styles were forged elsewhere and then spent significant amounts of their careers in the US, which makes them ineligible for inclusion here.
+At one point they remark that “‘American Poetry,’ now as in 1980 and 1960 and 1920, makes sense as a durable category for teachers and students and for readers and writers, since most American poets are closely related, in their influences and in the language they use, to other American poets.”
+Burt goes on to refer to poets whose styles were forged elsewhere and then spent significant amounts of their careers in the US, which makes them ineligible for inclusion here.
 But perhaps the point is not as straightforward as it might first seem.
 For starters, the three editors of New Poets of England and America (1957) went at their work with a different approach.
 Once one chooses the framework of the nation, then certainly such relations as these are immediately highlighted.
 But this does not always serve the art of poetry well.
 Most frequently it leads critics and anthologists to favour those poems that thematize the nation, or, in the case of poetry from the United States, which can be folded into the Emersonian story of individualism.

 Burt is guilty of none of these kind of excesses, but it does seem strange to omit Paul Muldoon and Derek Walcott (two of the poets he mentions whose styles were forged elsewhere) from a book like this.
 Certainly, these two poets do not suffer from lack of attention (as Burt rightly remarks), but perhaps Ciaran Berry does, an outstanding Irish poet resident in the US for many years now, whose work is close to the neo-baroque style that Burt advocates.
 Berry helps us understand the limitations of Burt’s nationalism (however generous its dimensions): his poems find no real context in Ireland at the moment – there is no one like him, he doesn’t write about ostensibly Irish issues – but as a poet who has learned much from the legacy of Marianne Moore, he sits comfortably in the presence of Brock-Broido, Estes, and Schiff.
 A nationalist approach directs attention away from him, and perhaps many others.
 More generally, I’ll wager that if we lay aside the national story for a generation or two, we’ll find more interesting things to say about poets as various as Elizabeth Bishop, Wallace Stevens, W. H. Auden, Thom Gunn, and Claudia Rankine, to name but a few.